ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-According to the above method, it is very convenient to modularize all overlays configurations.
+According to the method above, it is very convenient to modularize all overlays configurations.
 Taking my configuration as an example, the structure of the `overlays` folder is roughly as follows:

 ```nix
 .